Chapter 29: Aurangzeb Alamgir — The Last Great Mughal!

 Other narratives deny that any temples were destroyed.
 That, too, does not reflect the historical record.

 Contemporary Persian chronicles, royal orders, regional records, and modern historians indicate that some temples were indeed demolished during Aurangzeb's reign, particularly in contexts involving political rebellion, punishment of hostile rulers, or assertions of imperial authority.

-Among the most well-known examples are the temples at Kashi and Mathura.
+At the same time, numerous temples throughout the empire continued to function.
+Imperial grants to some Hindu religious institutions have also survived.
 Several Hindu nobles remained among Aurangzeb's highest-ranking officers throughout his reign.
 History, therefore, presents a more complex picture than either complete denial or universal destruction.

 Recognizing complexity does not excuse suffering.
 Nor should isolated events be expanded into claims unsupported by evidence.